Appearance

 Overview

 Tasker is a powerful and flexible Go library designed for efficient management of concurrent tasks.
 It provides a highly customizable worker pool, dynamic scaling (bursting), priority queuing, and robust resource lifecycle management, making it ideal for processing background jobs, handling I/O-bound operations, or managing CPU-intensive computations with controlled concurrency.
-It abstracts away the complexities of goroutine management, worker pools, and resource lifecycles, allowing developers to define tasks that operate on specific resources and then queue these tasks for execution, letting tasker
+It abstracts away the complexities of goroutine management, worker pools, and resource lifecycles, allowing developers to define tasks that operate on specific resources and then queue these tasks for execution, letting tasker handle the underlying concurrency, scaling, and error recovery.

 Core Concepts